-The NACA mortgage program does not require a down payment (or closing costs or private mortgage insurance) so you typically would not combine it with another homebuyer assistance program.
+The NACA mortgage program does not require a down payment (or non-recurring closing costs or private mortgage insurance) so you typically would not combine it with another homebuyer assistance program.
 That said, the NACA program does allow you to make a down payment if you have sufficient funds and there are multiple benefits to putting money down when you buy a home.

 First, a down payment increases the equity you have in the property.
 The greater your homeowners equity, the more of the property you own relative to your mortgage.
 Additionally, making a down payment may increase the price of the property you can afford to buy.